-Federal gasoline excise taxes are the largest revenue source for the FHTF, accounting for about 63% of FHTF revenue.
-The majority of these tax revenues go to the Highway Account.
-The following graph shows actual Highway Account balances each month for FFYs 2011 through November 2015.
+Federal gasoline excise taxes are the largest revenue source for the FHTF.
+The majority of these tax revenues, including 15.44 cents per gallon out of the current 18.4 cents per gallon tax, go to the Highway Account.
+The following graph shows annual FHTF collections in the Highway Account for FFYs 2005-2015.